 You can choose from a preset allowlist:

-• Common dependencies: use a preset allowlist of domains commonly accessed for downloading and building dependencies.
-See below for the full list.
+- Common dependencies: Use a preset allowlist of domains commonly used for downloading and building dependencies.
+See the list in Common dependencies.

-When using None or Common dependencies, you can add additional domains to the allowlist.
+When you select None or Common dependencies, you can add additional domains to the allowlist.

 Allowed HTTP methods

-For enhanced security, you can further restrict network requests to only GET, HEAD, and OPTIONS methods.
-Other HTTP methods (POST, PUT, PATCH, DELETE, etc.) will be blocked.
+For extra protection, restrict network requests to GET, HEAD, and OPTIONS.
+Requests using other methods (POST, PUT, PATCH, DELETE, and others) are blocked.

 Preset domain lists